-There was a pause as price approached the resistance zone on Monthly R1 then we had a nice bullish candle break out and close above R1.
-This was the confirmed buy signal (Buy1).
+Price paused as it approached the resistance zone on Monthly R1.
+Then we see a nice bullish candle break out and close above R1.
+This confirmed buy signal (Buy1).

-Stop loss is placed just below the previous candlesticks and the Profit target is the immediate next pivot level as we had discussed previously.
+Stop loss is just below the previous candlesticks and the Profit target is the immediate next pivot level.
 In this case, the target is the R2 resistance zone (Target 1).

-If have another strong bullish breakout to upside on Monthly R2, the n the target will be Monthly R3 (target 2)
+In case we get another strong bullish breakout to upside on Monthly R2, then the target will be Monthly R3 (target 2)

 Let’s take a look at the another break out example

-This one was very clear and pretty simple to make profit out of.
-It was a GBPUSD, 4-Hour chart.
+This is very clear and pretty simple to make profit out of.
+GBPUSD, 4-Hour chart.